 Teradata can use two different algorithms for the Merge Join:

 The comparison occurs alternating from both sides, starting with the left table.
 The algorithm tries to join rows with matching rowhash.
 If there is no match, the pointer is positioned on the row with the next highest rowhash value, and the comparison continues until all rows have been compared.

 This method is used if the left and right table are full table scanned:

 This algorithm reads each row from the left table and matches it against rows with the same rowhash from the right table.

 This method is used if the left table is accessed via an index:

-Traditional Merge Joins have a significant advantage over other join types which don’t require both tables to be sorted by rowhash of the join columns:
+Traditional Merge Joins have a significant advantage over other join types, which don't require both tables to be sorted by rowhash of the join columns:

 The Teradata Sliding Window Merge Join

 The sliding window merge join is an advancement of the traditional merge join.
-After introducing the feature of row partitioning, it was required to find an algorithm which allows joining a row partitioned table (PPI table) with
+After introducing the feature of row partitioning, it was required to find an algorithm that allows joining a row partitioned table (PPI table) with

 - A Non-partitioned table